Asure Software (NASDAQ:ASUR) Releases Q4 2022 Earnings Guidance

-Asure Software (NASDAQ:ASUR – Get Rating) last issued its earnings results on Monday, May 9th.
-The technology company reported $0.11 earnings per share for the quarter, topping the consensus estimate of $0.06 by $0.05.
-Asure Software had a net margin of 4.20% and a negative return on equity of 0.32%.
-During the same period in the prior year, the company posted $0.09 earnings per share.
-As a group, equities research analysts forecast that Asure Software will post -0.1 earnings per share for the current year.
+Asure Software (NASDAQ:ASUR – Get Rating) last posted its earnings results on Monday, May 9th.
+The technology company reported $0.11 earnings per share for the quarter, topping analysts’ consensus estimates of $0.06 by $0.05.
+The company had revenue of $24.33 million during the quarter, compared to the consensus estimate of $23.60 million.
+Asure Software had a negative return on equity of 0.42% and a net margin of 2.20%.
+During the same quarter last year, the firm earned $0.09 earnings per share.
+Sell-side analysts forecast that Asure Software will post -0.1 EPS for the current year.

-A number of institutional investors have recently bought and sold shares of the stock.
-Royal Bank of Canada raised its position in Asure Software by 31.2% in the 2nd quarter.
-Royal Bank of Canada now owns 6,312 shares of the technology company’s stock worth $56,000 after purchasing an additional 1,500 shares during the period.
-Millennium Management LLC raised its position in Asure Software by 6.4% in the 4th quarter.
-Millennium Management LLC now owns 47,167 shares of the technology company’s stock worth $369,000 after purchasing an additional 2,836 shares during the period.
-Geode Capital Management LLC raised its position in Asure Software by 2.4% in the 4th quarter.
-Geode Capital Management LLC now owns 139,935 shares of the technology company’s stock worth $1,095,000 after purchasing an additional 3,268 shares during the period.
-BlackRock Inc. raised its position in Asure Software by 1.6% in the 4th quarter.
-BlackRock Inc. now owns 243,820 shares of the technology company’s stock worth $1,908,000 after purchasing an additional 3,891 shares during the period.
-Finally, D. E. Shaw & Co.
-Inc. increased its position in shares of Asure Software by 29.2% during the fourth quarter.
-D. E. Shaw & Co.
-Inc. now owns 19,192 shares of the technology company’s stock worth $150,000 after acquiring an additional 4,340 shares during the period.
-64.47% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of ASUR.
+Vanguard Group Inc. boosted its holdings in Asure Software by 48.0% during the 1st quarter.
+Vanguard Group Inc. now owns 1,762,073 shares of the technology company’s stock worth $10,484,000 after acquiring an additional 571,201 shares during the last quarter.
+S Squared Technology LLC boosted its position in shares of Asure Software by 3.2% in the first quarter.
+S Squared Technology LLC now owns 839,409 shares of the technology company’s stock valued at $4,994,000 after acquiring an additional 25,671 shares during the period.
+Dimensional Fund Advisors LP grew its position in shares of Asure Software by 7.7% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 382,459 shares of the technology company’s stock valued at $2,276,000 after purchasing an additional 27,419 shares in the last quarter.
+BlackRock Inc. raised its position in shares of Asure Software by 1.6% in the fourth quarter.
+BlackRock Inc. now owns 243,820 shares of the technology company’s stock worth $1,908,000 after buying an additional 3,891 shares in the last quarter.
+Finally, Geode Capital Management LLC boosted its stake in Asure Software by 2.4% during the fourth quarter.
+Geode Capital Management LLC now owns 139,935 shares of the technology company’s stock valued at $1,095,000 after buying an additional 3,268 shares during the period.
+Institutional investors own 64.47% of the company’s stock.

 Asure Software Company Profile (Get Rating)